 - Give students a chance to work through problems without interference.
 When they succeed, it will encourage them to be involved in other activities; when they fail, they will learn valuable lessons in planning and responsibility.

 - Ensure students understand what the consequences are for their decisions

 - Be pro-active when controversy happens, but let them make the decisions.
 Help the students take ownership of their decisions and responsibility for any consequences that may follow their decision.

 - You are an advisor, not a member of the organization.
 Not everything is your responsibility; not everything that goes wrong is your fault.

 - Support your group

-- They are not going to have all the answers, so support them through the good times and the bad to show that you are there for them whenever they need you.
+- They will not have all the answers, so support them through the good times and the bad to show that you are there for them whenever they need you.

 - Be visible